 The finish of any part of the device likely to be in contact with the wearer shall be free from sharp edges and burrs.

-Testing shall be done in accordance with 8.2
+Testing shall be done in accordance with 8.2.

 7.2 Resistance to Temperature

 After conditioning in accordance with 8.1.2., the complete device excluding filters shall show no appreciable deformation of major components, nor shall all these components separate within the complete device.
 The requirements of 7.3 to 7.10 and 7.11 to 7.17 shall continue to be met.